Péter Pál Kiss

-Péter Pál Kiss (born 6 May 2003) is a Hungarian paracanoeist.
+Péter Pál Kiss (born 6 May 2003) is a Hungarian Para canoeist.
 He represented Hungary at the 2020 and 2024 Summer Paralympics.
 At 18 years old he was youngest-ever paracanoe Paralympic champion.

 Early life

 Kiss originally lived in a shanty town in Baranya County.
 In 2011, Kiss was paralyzed after being diagnosed with Guillain–Barré syndrome.
 When Kiss was eight, he thought it was a fever that was originally thought as just being the flu but as a result he lost feeling in his legs.
 In order to get treatment, he moved to a school in Budapest.
 As part of his rehabilitation, he started swimming despite a fear of water after a near drowning experience when he was younger and overcame that fear.

 Whilst undergoing rehabilitation after losing the use of his legs, his swimming coach noticed Kiss demonstrating talent in a canoe and suggested he take it up.
 He started training on the River Danube and won gold and bronze medals at Hungary's national paracanoe championships.
 When he was 16, he won gold at the 2019 ICF Canoe Sprint World Championships.